 From Dec 1833 to Mar 1841, Galbraith missed 421 of 1,534 roll call votes, which is 27.4%.
-This is better than the median of 29.0% among the lifetime records of representatives serving in Mar 1841.
+This is on par with the median of 29.0% among the lifetime records of representatives serving in Mar 1841.
 The chart below reports missed votes over time.

 |Time Period||Votes Eligible||Missed Votes||Percent||Percentile|

 The information on this page is originally sourced from a variety of materials, including:

 - Congressional Biographical Directory for elected positions

 - United States Congressional Roll Call Voting Records, 1789-1990 by Howard L. Rosenthal and Keith T. Poole.

 - Martis’s “The Historical Atlas of Political Parties in the United States Congress”, via Keith Poole’s roll call votes data set, for political party affiliation for Members of Congress from 1789 through about year 2000